 The decision to intervene with virtually indestructible street art installations on the adobe wall, which is very similar to Palestinian home walls, was an easy one.
 If you compare the dwindling land mass maps to what Indigenous people of this continent and Palestinians had and now have, they are the exact same.
 What this boils down to is that we have racists who are trying to erase the struggle of the Indigenous people not just in other countries but here on this continent, upon stolen land.
 For all the people who took knives to the images of Indigenous children of these signs, it is clear these rotten apples did not fall far from the proverbial hanging tree in terms of historical westward expansion.
 So logically one can draw the conclusion that their actions are an extension of their family’s heritage and legacy on this continent.

 This wheatpaste installation was in direct response to the ongoing destruction of the sign and is the result of what happens when you piss of a street artist.
-This particular scene that was created tells a story of what has been affecting the Palestinian children by utilizing the whole wall instead of just being relegated to the 3’X4′ sign space allocated by the city.
+The scene tells the story of what has been affecting Palestinian children by utilizing the whole wall instead of just being relegated to the 3’X4′ sign space allocated by the city.
 There are so many intersectional analogies in terms of the wall itself, the location and the shared Indigenous history so I wanted to make sure these stories were told in a large life sized fashion.
 This feat required going into a very dark place to live with these images and their stories for weeks on end in order to shed light on this ongoing genocide.
-In some cases this included taking grainy videos from 20 years ago and enhancing them through different programs so that the terror of their last moments could accurately be displayed during the Christian holidays so the public can be educated about what is really happening in Bethlehem in 2020.
+In some cases this included taking grainy videos from 20 years ago and enhancing them through different programs so that the terror of their last moments could accurately be displayed during the Christian holidays.
+The public needed to be educated about what is really happening in Bethlehem in 2020.

 It was during these weeks which I began to learn more about Faris Odeh, the boy vs. tank and the David vs. Goliath images of him that I could never get out of my head for 20 years.
 I always knew I would do something for him but I never knew what that would be until this opportunity came along.
 I read how Faris would skip school to target state of the art U.S. tanks bought by the IDF (Israeli Defense Forces) that killed his people and destroyed homes of Gaza.
-I read how his mother would plead with him to not skip school and despite being severely punished and locked in his room, how he would escape through his window and climb, down the drain and be back out on the streets resisting the only way he could, with stones.
-What resonated with me more than anything was when his mother recalled of Faris, “It wasn’t the fame he loved,” she said.
+His mother would plead with him to not skip school and despite being severely punished and locked in his room, he would escape through his window and climb down the drain to be back out on the streets resisting – with stones.
+What resonated more than anything was when his mother recalled of Faris, “It wasn’t the fame he loved,” she said.
 “In fact, he’d run away from the cameras.”
 She begged of him, “Okay, you want to throw stones?
 Fine.
 But at least hide behind something!
 Why do you have to be at the very front, even farther up than the older kids?”
-And he told her, “I’m not afraid.”
+And he told her, “I’m not afraid.”.

 He and his father were caught in the crossfire of IDF snipers who targeted both of them as they hid behind a concrete barrier (his raw video can be searched online).
 As hard as this project was physically, mentally and spiritually to endure this is nothing compared to what our Indigenous brothers and sisters go through in Gaza and other settlement prisons on a daily basis.
 I have the privilege and luxury of walking away from the computer screen, the art and that life.
 They do not get to walk away from anything so their stories and experiences should remain, never to be forgot.

-When the children of Palestine are caught on video resisting with stones or otherwise, the IDF will go to their homes in the middle of the night or their schools and kick down doors, literally snatching them from their loved ones at gunpoint.
+When the children of Palestine are caught on video resisting with stones or otherwise, the IDF will raid their homes and schools kicking down doors, literally snatching them from their loved ones at gunpoint.
 These children are disappeared into a system of cages to be interrogated and tortured just like what is happening along the so-called Mexico and U.S. border.
 In fact, the high tech wall technology that has been perfected against the Palestinian people is now being imported from Israel to the wall on the southern colonial border.